dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

 ```
 which contains only consensus reads after merging together reads with the same UMI tag.

-Please note that this step generates many intermediate results that are removed at the end of execution (TODO).
+Please note that this step generates many intermediate results that are to be removed at the end of execution.

 Next, file /home/centos/Results/example.FgbioDeDup.bam is used as input to VarDict for variant screening with minimum VAF=0.005